LeonardoESousa/nemoview/Tutorial/Tutorial.md

 ### Susceptibility

 Solvent susceptibility is defined as the ratio between the nonequilibrium state-specific solvent correction $\lambda^{neq}$ and $\alpha_{opt} = (n_r^2-1)/(n_r^2+1)$.
-It corresponds to the maximum solvent correction that state can suffer, meaning the energy correction due to a solvent in the limit of $n_r \to \infnty$.
+It corresponds to the maximum solvent correction that state can suffer, meaning the energy correction due to a solvent in the limit of $n_r \to \infty$.
 The higher the susceptibility of a state, the higher the sensitivity of that excited state with respect to changes in solvent polarity.
 As such it correlates with the degree of charge-transfer character of the state.

 In this tab, two plots are shown.
 The first one shows the distribution of susceptibilites for each selected state of each ensemble.
 The second one displays the same data in the form of a heatmap, indicating the composition of each ensemble in terms of solvent susceptibility.